Dryocosmus kuriphilus: Life history and ecology

 Chestnut species affected by the gall wasp include Japanese chestnut (Castanea crenata), American chestnut (C. dentata), Chinese chestnut (C. mollissima), European chestnut (C. sativa), Seguin chestnut (C. seguinii), Henry's chinquapin (C. henryi), and hybrids.
 So far it has not been observed on the Allegheny chinquapin (C. pumila).

-Control measures include pruning infested buds off of trees and protecting buds with netting.
+Control measures include pruning infested buds off trees and protecting buds with netting.
 These methods are not practical for large numbers of trees, such as commercial orchards.
-In China, with lower labor costs, Chinese chinquapin (Castanea seguinii) is used as a trap crop.
+In China, with lower labour costs, Chinese chinquapin (Castanea seguinii) is used as a trap crop.
 By planting a hedge of C. seguinii around C. mollissima (Chinese chestnut) orchards, the wasps will first encounter and attack the buds of the less valuable C. seguinii, allowing the galled twigs to be cut off and destroyed.
 Pesticides are generally not effective because the insects take cover inside the galls.
 One gall wasp control method which has been successful is the introduction of the torymid wasp Torymus sinensis.
 This parasitoid is used as an agent of biological pest control against the gall wasp in Japan.
 Research is underway to determine where else it might be appropriate to release the parasitoid.
 A number of other parasitoids have been noted with the gall wasp, including the torymids Torymus beneficus, T. geranii, and Megastigmus nipponicus, the ormyrid wasps Ormyris punctiger and O. flavitibialis, and the eurytomid wasps Eurytoma brunniventris and E. setigera.
 These species do not make effective control agents, as their rates of parasitism are not high.